-Supercookies can be a potential security concern and are therefore often blocked by web browsers.
+Supercookies can be a potential security concern and are therefore web browsers often block them.

 If unblocked by the browser, an attacker in control of a malicious website could set a supercookie and potentially disrupt or impersonate legitimate user requests to another website that shares the same top-level domain or public suffix as the malicious website.

 For example, a supercookie with an origin of .com could maliciously affect a request made to example.com, even if the cookie did not originate from example.com.
-This can be used to fake logins or change user information.
+This can be used to fake logins or to change users’ information.

-It’s a cookie that automatically recreates himself after being deleted.
+It’s a cookie that automatically recreates itself after being deleted.

-This happens by storing the cookie’s content in multiple locations, such as Flash Local object, HTML5 Web storage, and other client-side.
+This happens by storing the cookie’s content in multiple locations, such as Flash Local object, HTML5 Web storage, and others.

 When the cookie’s absence is detected, the cookie is recreated using the data stored in these locations.

-As soon as you install you’ll see a little cookie on your top, right corner.
-Click on the cookie icon and it will tell you what cookies your website use.
+As soon as you install it you’ll see a little cookie on your top right corner.
+Click on the cookie icon and it will tell you what cookies the website uses.

 In the example below, we were on google.com.

-There is an enormous number of cookies out there, and it’s impossible to know every single one of them.
+There is a gigantic number of cookies out there, and it’s impossible to identify every single one of them.

-That being said you can use a database with the definitions of the cookies to help understand the purpose of each cookie.
+You can use a database with the definition of the cookies, to help you understand the purpose of each cookie.

-You can search for the desired cookie then copy the description into your website to inform the user why you’re using those cookies.
-Although it is a very complete database it might not have every single cookie, so if you can find there with a simple google search you’ll find the purpose of a certain cookie.
+You can search for the desired cookie then copy the description into your website to inform users of why you’re using those cookies.
+Although it is a very complete database, it might not have every single cookie.
+But, with a simple google search, you’ll find the purpose of a certain cookie.

-Find how to add cookies to your GDPR software GetComplied
+Find how to add cookies to your GDPR’s software GetComplied.